simonw/sqlite-fts4/README.md

-# sqlite-fts4-rank
+# sqlite-fts4

 Custom SQLite functions written in Python for ranking documents indexed using the FTS4 extension.

-SQLite FTS5 includes built-in ranking functions, but these are not available with FTS4.
+SQLite FTS5 includes a built-in ranking mechanism, but this is not available with FTS4.

 ## Demo